AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/introduction-portal-interface.md

 uid: introPortalInterface
 ---

-# Introduction to the OCS portal
+# Introduction to the AVEVA Data Hub portal

-Access and interact with OCS through the web-based portal.
+Access and interact with AVEVA Data Hub through the web-based portal.
 When you first access the portal, several panes provide information about the system's health as well as quick links to popular documentation topics.

 ![Portal window](../images/portal-interface.png "Portal interface")
 <!--Angela Flores 6/23/21 - This screenshot has a stray tool tip from another application.
 It needs to be cleaned up. --> <!--VT, 8/4/21 - Screenshot replaced & published. -->

-## OCS features
+## AVEVA Data Hub features

-Expanding the left pane opens a menu of OCS features.
+Expanding the left pane opens a menu of AVEVA Data Hub features.
 This pane is always available in the portal, and you can make menu selections even while collapsed.

 | Pane expanded | Pane collapsed |
 |:--:|:--:|